11 plus appeals

 “We have observed differences in performance between LEAs and other admission authorities … we found faults proportionately in virtually twice as many cases involving other admission authorities as compared with cases involving LEAs (39% and 20% respectively).”

-Because of the burden of ensuring that independent panel members are up to date with the guidance, the law and legal judgements, some own-admission schools have opted to pay the local authority to arrange the appeals process on their behalf.
+It is likely to be the case that big local authorities with their legal departments have much more expertise in handling appeals than individual schools.
+Because of the burden of ensuring that independent panel members are up to date with the guidance, the law and legal judgements, many own-admission schools sensibly opt to pay the local authority to manage the appeals process on their behalf.

-In most own-admission authority schools the number of available panel members is likely to be small, and when the same panel hears most of the cases, there is a risk, I suggest, that it can become “case hardened” and set in its ways.
+With most own-admission authority schools the number of available panel members is likely to be small, and when the same panel hears most of the cases over an extended period of time, there is a risk, I suggest, that it can become “case hardened” and set in its ways.

 Even when an own-admission authority IAP (Independent Appeal Panel) is doing an excellent job, it cannot be easy to overcome the perception that it may not be entirely independent.